AdobeDocs/campaign-web.en/help/v8/call-center/gs-custom-channel.md

 ## Create the custom external channel{#create-channel}

-First, you need to configure the custom external account.
+First, you need to configure the custom external channel.
 Here are the main steps to perform in the Client Console:

-1. Configure the schema and add a new enumeration for the new channel.
+1. Configure the schema to add the new channel to the list of available channels.
 1. Create a new routing external account.
 1. Create a new delivery template associated to the new channel.